 Finally, you’ll need something to carry all your essentials around campus with!
 You can buy backpacks anywhere, and prices vary dramatically depending on what you want—so take the time to find one that’s right for you.

 Personally, I love Vera Bradley’s backpacks.
 They’re built to last, super cute, and totally timeless!
 Cute new backpacks are always being added to the Vera Bradley site, so shop there for the latest and greatest!

-My blue patterned Vera Bradley backpack (see photo) is no longer available on Vera’s site, but here are several similar ones on Amazon (all are available in a variety of colors!):
+Here are several similar ones on Amazon (all are available in a variety of colors!):